-50 Points: Overall impression: APA style, quality of writing \\\\\
+50 Points: Overall impression: APA Style, quality of writing

-Leader Analysis Presentation

-Students have the option of creating a video and posting the video to the link provided in the Submit Assignments Here menu of Blackboard.
-The video should provide an overview of the chosen leader analysis and no more than eight minutes in length.
-If students do not want to create a video, they must submit a PowerPoint presentation with an audible narration included as part of the presentation.
-Similar to the video, students post their presentation to the Blackboard submission site.
-A recommended format for this presentation is to post a video to YouTube and submit the link to that video into the lesson folder for grading.
+Leader Analysis Presentation.
+Students will create a presentation on the leadership of their chosen leader based on their leader analysis paper.
+Students have the option of creating a video presentation or creating a PowerPoint set of slides with notes (use the Notes option in PowerPoint).
+Students will post the video or PowerPoint presentation to the link provided in the appropriate Lesson Folder in Blackboard.
+The video should provide an overview of the chosen leader analysis and no more then eight minutes in length.
+If students do not want to create a video, they must submit a PowerPoint presentation, in notes format, on their chosen leader.
+Similar to the video, students post their presentation to the link provided in the Lesson Folder.